rxantos/tubras/trunk/tools/irrb/doc/start.rst

 **Key Points**

 * Blender Objects are written to Irrlicht scene nodes in a scene file (.irr).
-* Blender Mesh *Data* maps to mesh files (.irrmesh).
+* Blender Mesh Objects have their Mesh *Data* written to mesh files (.irrmesh).
-* Multiple Blender Objects may link to the same Mesh Data Block.
-In this case only a single .irrmesh file will be generated and multiple nodes will be written to the scene file.
+* Multiple Blender Mesh Objects may link to the same Mesh Data.
+In this case only a single .irrmesh file will be generated and multiple Mesh nodes will be written to the scene file.
-* irrB only exports materials that have been UV mapped to images set up in the UV/Image Editor.
-These are sometimes referred to as "Game Engine Materials".

 Before you start using **irrB** you should at the very least have a fundamental understanding of how to use Blender.